Anton Lesser

-Early life and education
+Early life

 Anton Lesser was born in Birmingham on 14 February 1952, the son of David Lesser and his wife Amelia Cohen.
 He is from a Jewish background.

 He was educated at Moseley Grammar School and at the University of Liverpool, where he earned a degree in architecture in 1973.

 Lesser went to the Royal Academy of Dramatic Art from 1974 until 1976, and on graduation in 1977 was awarded the Bancroft Gold Medal as the most promising actor of his year.
 His final performance there was as Gethin Price in Comedians by Trevor Griffiths.

 Career

-Lesser was spotted in The Comedians and offered a contract by the casting director for the Royal Shakespeare Company (RSC).
+Lesser was spotted in Comedians and offered a contract by the casting director for the Royal Shakespeare Company (RSC).

 As an associate artist with the RSC, Lesser played many of Shakespeare's great roles.
 In the BBC Television Shakespeare productions, he was Troilus (Troilus and Cressida), Edgar (King Lear), and Feste (Twelfth Night).
 On stage, he has portrayed Romeo (a titular character in his play), Prince Hamlet (the titular character of his play), Brutus (Julius Caesar), Petruchio (The Taming of the Shrew), Richard III (the titular character of his play), and others.

 When he moved to London, the reviews were less flattering than he had become accustomed to at the RSC.
 However, he continued to win roles on stage, including as Stanley in Harold Pinter's The Birthday Party, Petruchio in The Taming of the Shrew, Rover in Wild Oats and Brutus in Deborah Warner's Julius Caesar in 2005.

 Lesser is a frequent radio contributor and played the title role in the BBC Radio adaptations of the first five Marcus Didius Falco mysteries by Lindsey Davis.
 He has also recorded many audiobooks, including much of the work of Charles Dickens.
 Lesser's recording of Great Expectations won him a Talkie Award.
 Other books range from John Milton's Paradise Lost, Homer and Rumi to contemporary novels by Robert Harris (Fatherland) and Philip Pullman.
 For two months in 2013, Lesser was a regular cast member playing Robin Carrow in Ambridge Extra, a BBC Radio 4 Extra spin-off from the BBC Radio 4 drama The Archers.